rich98/redhat_ubuntu_audit/README.md

 # Read me notes
 # Current version auditscript 3.5.9.sh
-# next planned release auditscript 3.6.0
+# next planned release auditscript 3.6.2 completed and will be released soon.
 # CIS spefic scripts announced these will be the next geration od scripts CISaudit v1 in the works and will arrive 2024

 Notes